dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-inheriting-from-a-windows-forms-control-with-visual-csharp.md

   - "inheritance [Windows Forms], walkthroughs"
   - "custom controls [Windows Forms], inheritance" ms.assetid: 09476da0-8d4c-4a4c-b969-649519dfb438
+description: Learn to create a ValueButton which will inherit functionality from the standard Windows Forms Button control and expose a custom property called ButtonValue.
 ---
 # Walkthrough: Inherit from a Windows Forms Control with C\#